maulanaady/AquaTech-User-Activity-Analysis/README.md

     Activate the DAG by clicking on the DAG tab on the web and unpausing the get_data DAG, then the job to extract data from the JSON file will run and store the results in Cloud Storage.

   - DAG *event_data_transformations*:
     Unpause the *event_data_transformations* DAG.
 This DAG runs using the data aware scheduling (dataset schedule) triggered by the *get_data* DAG.
 When running, this DAG will execute a BigQuery query to create an external table from the CSV file in Cloud Storage for a one-day range and then insert it into the event_data table.
-Next, Airflow will execute the DBT command to transform event_data table to upsert the DAU and MAU tables.
+Next, Airflow will execute the DBT command to transform event_data table to upsert the *dau* and *mau* tables.

 ### Looker Studio (optional)
 Create dashboard using your prefered tools.
-Here we create visualizations using Looker Studio with the event_data, dau, and mau tables.
+Here we create visualizations using Looker Studio with the event_data, *dau*, and *mau* tables.
 Below is example of the dashboard.
 ![Example Image](https://github.com/maulanaady/AquaTech-User-Activity-Analysis/blob/main/images/dashboard.png)